 For initial IPRCs the OCDSB Learning Support Services Identification, Placement and Review Parent Guide will be provided to the parent(s)/guardian(s).
 Copies are available at each school and on the OCDSB website.
-Principals send out this guide with the notification of the initial IPRC Meeting Form.
+It is expected that principals will send out this guide with the notification of the initial IPRC Meeting Form.